 Émilie Vézina-Doré is well-qualified to offer an overview of some of Old Quebec’s built heritage.
-Currently a Heritage Development Advisor for the City of Quebec, she was previously Executive Director of Action Patrimoine, a national organization that has been working since 1975 to protect, enhance and publicize Québec’s built heritage and cultural landscapes.
-Emilie also served as a research officer for Patri-Arch, a heritage and architectural consulting firm, where she conducted analysis of the historical, architectural and landscape analysis of buildings located in the City of Sainte-Thérèse.
-Emilie holds a Master’s degree in planning and conservation of the built environment and a Bachelor’s degree in visual arts and art history.
+Currently a Heritage Development Advisor for the City of Quebec, she was previously Executive Director of Action Patrimoine, a national organization that has been working since 1975 to protect, enhance and publicize Québec's built heritage and cultural landscapes.
+Emilie also served as a research officer for Patri-Arch, a heritage and architectural consulting firm, where she conducted an analysis of the historical, architectural and landscape analysis of buildings located in the City of Sainte-Thérèse.
+Emilie holds a Master's degree in planning and conservation of the built environment and a Bachelor's degree in visual arts and art history.

 Enjoy Emilie’s tour of Old Quebec!

 Defining Heritage and History in Old Quebec

 Meg: How do you define "cultural landscape" and "built heritage"?

 Emilie: In its recently adopted Heritage Vision, the City of Quebec defines heritage as follows: Reflecting our identity, heritage is defined as the set of tangible and intangible goods, natural or cultural, inherited from the past and shaped by everyday life, that we recognize, protect, preserve, highlight, appropriate, transmit and continue to enrich.